cocotb/cocotb/docs/source/pytest_plugin.rst

 Enabling the Plugin
 ===================

-:py:mod:`cocotb_tools.pytest.plugin` can be enabled in various ways.
+:py:mod:`cocotb_tools._pytest.plugin` can be enabled in various ways.

 In a Python project
 -------------------